Rent-a-Cop: Production

-Filming was to have begun in October 1986.
-Filming was pushed back to November.
-It was the feature film debut of director Jerry London, who had made his name through his work on mini series such as Shogun.
+Although filming was to have begun in October 1986, it was pushed back to November.Rent-a-Cop was the feature film debut of director Jerry London, who had made his name through his work on television mini series such as Shogun.

-Burt Reynolds was paid $3 million for the role.
+Burt Reynolds was paid $3 million for his role in the film.
 "His last couple of pictures were dark movies," said director Jerry London.
 "Audiences didn't come out of theaters with that warm glow Burt can give.
 I think this film will do it.
 Everyone says Burt hasn't been better in years."